Our Supervisory Board

 Neal joined Mayborn Group in July 2015 and has direct responsibility for all global warehousing and logistics operations in the growing global business.

-Graham joined Sainsbury’s in 2015 from McKinsey & Company, where he was a leader in its EMEA Consumer practice, focused on strategy and transformation.
+Graham joined Sainsbury’s in 2015 from McKinsey & Company, where he was a leader in its EMEA Consumer practice, focused on strategy and transformation for Retail, CPG and Leisure companies.
 Prior to that he worked at Brunswick Group, covering media, investor and government relations, again specialising primarily in the Retail and Consumer sectors.
-He has a first-class honours degree from Cambridge University, where he read Classics.
+He has a first-class honours degree from Cambridge University.

 Gavin joined the NHS just over 20 years ago and has 10 years’ experience as a Foundation Trust Chief Executive.